Portland and Pets

 - Rad Cat Rad Cat makes food for cats with allergies.
 Their cat food is made from free-range chicken, free-range turkey or pasture-raised lamb, along with other natural ingredients.
 Rad Cat is located in Portland.

 - Ruff Wear The Bend, Oregon company offers many items for dogs on the go.
 They make an excellent dog life jacket.

 Ginger is a pioneer in pet care with over 20 years of experience.
 She has been involved in rescuing dogs all these years.
 The photo at the left is Ginger (left) and pet owner Elizabeth Pollock (plus 5-year old daughter Magnolia) on a walk with Rosa Marie, a lab that Elizabeth rescued on a trip to Mexico.
 Rosa Marie came with numerous behavioral problems.
 Thanks to Ginger’s work with Rose Marie, she has blossomed into a wonderful companion for Elizabeth and Magnolia.

-DogMa specializes in disabled animal care and overnight pet sitting.
-Owner Grayson White has a disabled dog by the name of Raga, and added special needs pet sitting to her services when she saw a need for these services.
+DogMa specializes in caring for disabled animal care and overnight pet sitting.
+Owner Grayson White has a disabled dog by the name of Raga and added special needs pet sitting to her services when she saw a need for these services.

 Grayson is a certified dog trainer through Animal Behavior College and practices positive reinforcement training techniques.

 Doggy Duty’s hardwood constructed Doggy Duty box is designed for use as a dog litter box.
 The box furnishes your dog with a “personal” plot of grass* accessed on your balcony or indoors.
 Our weekly or every other week fresh grass replacement service ensures a hygienic area for your dog’s relief needs.

 The Portland metro area has numerous companies that offer cremation for pets.